tidyverse/tidyverse.org/content/blog/actions-2-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're tickled pink to announce the new, `v2` versions of our collection of R related GitHub Actions at <https://github.com/r-lib/actions>.
+We're tickled pink to announce a `v2` release of our collection of R related GitHub Actions at <https://github.com/r-lib/actions>.

 If you are already using these actions, you might want to take look at the [full list of changes](https://github.com/r-lib/actions/releases/tag/v2) first.

+In this post, we'll show how to set up `r-lib/actions` for your R package or project, and what is new in the `v2` version.

 ## About `rlib/actions`